AlfredOnGitHub/Not-Enough/README.md

 # TIMOPython
 Things I Made On Python.

-This demo is a project of a game that I made all by myself.
-I know that I can do it better (with List Comprehension, for example), but I wanted to keep it like that because I will be a better coder tomorrow, so it's a nonsense to me to keep it in my laptop without showing anything.
+This demo is a project of a game that I made.
+I wanted to keep it simple because I want to push something. it's a nonsense to me to keep it in my laptop without showing anything.

-I will be making better code soon.

 # HOW TO PLAY